Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/moments.md

 # 💫 Moments

+- 【2024.07.08】 <span style="color:red; font-weight:bold; ">I appreciate everyone's trust and support, and wish everyone success in the future.</span> <span style="font-family: Century Schoolbook; color:rgb(112,128,144);">*"You shall not murder.
+You shall not commit adultery.
+You shall not steal.
+You shall not give false testimony against your neighbor.
+You shall not covet your neighbor's wife.
+You shall not set your desire on your neighbor's house or land, his male or female servant, his ox or donkey, or anything that belongs to your neighbor." ---[Deuteronomy 5:17-21 English Standard Version 2016 (ESV)](https://www.bible.com/bible/59/DEU.5.17-21.ESV)* </span>

 - 【2024.07.03】  [Dr. Lei Zhang](https://informationsystems.umbc.edu/home/faculty-and-staff/new-faculty-spotlights/lei-zhang-2/) from UMBC is currently recruiting PhD students for Jan.
 2025.
 THREE positions available !
 Application DDL is 1st September, 2024.

 - 【2024.06.06】 Our paper "*Mixup-CLIPood: Robust Domain Generalization for Multi-modal Object Recognition*" is accepted by 5th [AIEA 2024](http://www.icaiea.com/)!